distribution/distribution/docs/garbage-collection.md

 set of content address digests.
 This set is the 'mark set' and denotes the set of blobs to *not* delete.
-Secondly, in the 'sweep' phase, the process scans all the blobs and if a blob's content address digest is not in the mark set, the process will delete it.
+Secondly, in the 'sweep' phase, the process scans all the blobs and if a blob's content address digest is not in the mark set, the process deletes it.

 > **Note**: You should ensure that the registry is in read-only mode or not running at
 > all.
 If you were to upload an image while garbage collection is running, there is the
-> risk that the image's layers will be mistakenly deleted, leading to a corrupted image.
+> risk that the image's layers are mistakenly deleted leading to a corrupted image.

 This type of garbage collection is known as stop-the-world garbage collection.
-In future registry versions the intention is that garbage collection will be an automated background action and this manual process will no longer apply.

 ## Run garbage collection